 Where do you store all of your garden supplies?

-It is my dream to have a little greenhouse in my backyard, but I’ll have to wait a few more years for that!
+I dream of having a little greenhouse in my backyard, but I’ll have to wait a few more years for that!
 We always say that we will build the pool and the greenhouse before moving into our next house!
 This isn’t the house for either of those things.
 For now, I have a few shelves in my garage where I keep all of my garden supplies!

 I give my plants a new layer of mulch each year.
-With our soil being so bad, I like to add new topsoil with a layer of mulch to give them extra nutrients.
+With our soil so bad, I like adding new topsoil with a layer of mulch to give them extra nutrients.
 Removing the old mulch helps prevent disease, and it just looks better!
 I will probably do the new layer of mulch in April.
-And Since I’m now in my 8th month of pregnancy, my mom has volunteered to do it for me 😉
+And Since I’m now in my 8th month of pregnancy, my mom has volunteered to do it for me. 😉

 Choosing Pet-Friendly Flowers